yalmip/yalmip.github.io/_posts/2021-05-18-nonlinearglobalsdp.md

 set(l,'linewidth',2);
 ````

 Just for fun, let us see what happens in the limit by generating cuts from a bunch of random points.
 Note that the choice of points is arbitrary.
-Here we draw it from the box, but we could just as well have drawn them on the unit circle, as the cut is scale invariant.
+Here we draw them from the feasible box, but we could just as well have drawn them on the unit circle, as the cut is scale invariant.

 ````matlab
 clf;